Double-barrel Ion (sold)

 I traded my Axe for this gun and it felt amazing in the hands.
 Good enough that I got rid of my G6R without even shooting the Impulse first, which I should have done since this gun shot much worse than it felt.
 It was extremely smooth, but also Ego11-loud with a tendency to break paint.
 I sold this gun quickly after two practices with it.

-MacDev Clone VXi (still own)
+MacDev Clone VXi (gave to my brother)

 I had my eye on this Clone for a few days, so I sold my Impulse ASAP and bought this Clone right after.
 I had an old VX'd Clone with a burned-out screen and this gun shoots almost